-The session focuses on efforts to improve current understanding on forest vulnerability and resilience in the sight of global ecological, social and economic changes.
-Wood anatomy is recognized as a needed discipline to evaluate plant behaviour under environmental constraints and one of the biggest challenges now is to evaluate which functional anatomical traits and hydraulic properties make some tree species or stands and tree populations more prone to environmental-induced dieback and decline.
+The session focused on efforts to improve current understanding on forest vulnerability and resilience in the sight of global ecological, social and economic changes.
+Wood anatomy was recognized as a crucial discipline to evaluate plant behaviour under environmental constraints and one of the biggest challenges now is to evaluate which functional anatomical traits and hydraulic properties make some tree species or stands and tree populations more prone to environmental-induced dieback and decline than others.

 During the session, the key role of wood anatomy in interdisciplinary research and the need for a combined use of complementary tools to improve the monitoring and projection of forest vulnerability and dieback was highlighted.

 The success of this session confirmed that interdisciplinary research has a high potential to pursue forest health assessment and that functional wood anatomists are ready to offer their support.

 Scientists joining the EGU General Assembly at the Austria Congress Centre in Vienna and a PICO Session, a new interactive concept for poster sessions.